List of streets in Edmonton: 99 Street / Parsons Road / Scona Road

+100 Street / McDougall Hill

+100 Street is an arterial road in Downtown Edmonton.
+Due to historic downtown Edmonton and Jasper Avenue being constructed to follow the North Saskatchewan River, 100 Street travels north at a slight angle west.
+Prior to Edmonton adopting its numbering system in c.
+1913, 100 Street was known as McDougall Street.
+South of MacDonald Drive (one block south of Jasper Avenue), the roadway becomes McDougall Hill and descends into the North Saskatchewan River valley, connecting to the Low Level Bridge.
+McDougall Hill is named after John Alexander McDougall, a prominent 19th-century businessman and former mayor of Edmonton.

+100 Street used to carry Highway 15 and Highway 28 between their southern terminus at Jasper Avenue (the original Highway 16 alignment and later Highway 16A) and 104 Avenue, where the highways continued north on 101 Street.
+100 Street and McDougall Hill Road also carried Highway 14A south of Jasper Avenue, where it continued along Connors Road to Whyte Avenue (Highway 14).
+The highway designations were removed in Downtown Edmonton in the 1970s.

-101 Street / Bellamy Hill Road
+101 Street / Bellamy Hill

 101 Street is a major arterial road in Downtown Edmonton.
 Because Jasper Avenue, and historic downtown Edmonton, was constructed to follow the North Saskatchewan River, 101 Street is the farthest east street that runs true south–north.
 97 Street is an alternate artery that travels north out of downtown, at a slight angle west.
 97 and 101 Streets meet one block apart from each other at 111 Avenue, and travel parallel to each other true north, eliminating the numbers 98 through 100 as street names for North Edmonton.
-Originally called 1st Street, 101 Street was identified as the central north–south street when Edmonton adopted its present numbering system.
+Originally called 1st Street, 101 Street was identified as the central north–south street when Edmonton adopted its present numbering system in c.
+1913.

-South of MacDonald Drive (one block south of Jasper Avenue), the roadway becomes Bellamy Hill Road and descends Bellamy Hill into the North Saskatchewan River valley and intersects 97 Avenue.
+South of MacDonald Drive (one block south of Jasper Avenue), the roadway becomes Bellamy Hill and descends into the North Saskatchewan River valley and intersects 97 Avenue.
 South of 97 Avenue it becomes River Valley Road and runs parallel to the river.
-Bellamy Hill Road is named after Thomas Bellamy, a former alderman in the late 1800s and early 1900s.
+Bellamy Hill is named after Thomas Bellamy, a former alderman in the late 1800s and early 1900s.

+101Street used to carry Highway 15 and Highway 28 between 104 Avenue, where the highways continued south on 100 Street, and 111 Avenue, where Highway 15 continued east to Fort Road and Highway 28 continued north on 97 Street.
+The highway designations were removed in central Edmonton in the 1970s.